 Booz Allen takes pride in a culture that encourages and rewards the many dimensions of leadership—innovative thinking, active collaboration, and personal service.
 We’re particularly proud of the diversity of our Leadership Team and Board of Directors, among the most diverse in corporate America today.

-Sarah is an associate in Booz Allen’s Strategic Innovation Group where she applies her passion for visual problem solving and storytelling to both client and internal marketing efforts.
+Sarah applies her passion for visual problem solving and storytelling to both client and internal marketing efforts.
 Sarah has won multiple internal awards for her work providing process design, change management, and strategy support to clients in the civil finance and homeland security markets.

 In 2014, Sarah was awarded a Fulbright grant to Malaysia where she taught English and spearheaded the development of a school library.
 Prior to joining Booz Allen, Sarah attended George Washington University, where she graduated summa cum laude with a bachelor's degree in international affairs.
 She is currently pursuing a master's of professional studies in information visualization from the Maryland Institute College of Arts.

-“I’m able to grow my competency in more technical data science skills while continuously refining my consulting skills, which is an incredibly excoting position to be in. ”
+“I’m able to grow my competency in more technical data science skills while continuously refining my consulting skills, which is an incredibly exciting position to be in. ”

 How did you get involved with change analytics at Booz Allen?
 I joined Booz Allen right after college and had the fortune of starting off on a team that exposed me to some of the foundational strategy and change management work Booz Allen is known for.
 I spent several years growing my skills in these areas before shifting to the firm’s NextGen Analytics team in 2015.
 Cast amid a group of incredibly talented data scientists and analysts, I admittedly struggled at first to see how my “soft” consulting skills fit in with the data science focus of my new team.
 Fortunately, not long after my transition I had the opportunity to see both areas collide in my work developing the ADAPT+C Advanced Analytics Maturity Model.
 Through this effort, I was able to internalize the ways change management strategies can be used to enhance adoption of data science, and in turn the ways data can be used to inform change management strategies.
 Since then I have had the opportunity to support change analytics tasks at several organizations in the health and homeland security spaces.